StevensND/ghidra-port-mods-guide/Switch Guides/Edizon/Resolution Cheat/Written Guide/readme.md

 ![imagen](https://i.imgur.com/Lh2DLYn.png)

-Check that the game now says Handheld instead of System.
+Check that the game now says Handheld instead of System. **We're forcing the game to run on Handheld by default** instead of making the System select Handheld or Docked depending on how we're using our Switch.

 Now run the game, load your save and open Ultrahand/Uberhand by pressing `ZL + ZR + DPAD DOWN` simultaneously to access to the overlay.